simonmichael/hledger_site/src/how-to-record.md

 ### With a web UI

-- [hledger-web](https://hledger.org/hledger-web.html) add or edit form
+- [hledger-web](https://hledger.org/hledger-web.html) add form or edit form
 - [Paisa](https://paisa.fyi) edit form

 ### On a phone or tablet